aurelienmorgan/abnormal_vibrations_watchdog/README.md

-to raise an alert, would the working conditions deteriorate to an extend that the material is very likely to fail in a foreseeable future, thus indicating that operation shall be stopped and replacement of the faulty part operated before larger damage could be incured.
+to raise an alert, would the working conditions deteriorate to an extend that the material is very likely to fail in a foreseeable future, thus indicating that operation shall be stopped and replacement of the faulty part operated before larger damage could be incurred.

 The below notebook contains an end-to-end ETL data pipeline plus a whole Bayesian Optimization cycle for the LSTM Autoencoder implemented to fit the bill&nbsp;: